Last Updated on September 4, 2020 by Facundo

-Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.
+Recording music at home has never been easier, all you need are a couple of simple components that you plug into your computer and you are ready to go.

 But this doesn´t mean that any hardware you use will get the job done effectively.